Air Traffic Management

 The first program of its kind, this degree is designed to place students directly into this exciting field.

-Curriculum includes training that utilizes a state-of-the-art virtual controller simulator and radar simulators plus study in a second field.
-Upon graduation, you will have earned a private pilot certificate or have taken the Survey of Flight course.
+Curriculum includes training that utilizes state-of-the-art virtual tower and radar simulators, plus study in a second field.
+Upon graduation, you will have earned a private pilot certificate or have taken a Survey of Flight course.

 360° Tower Simulator

 A large lab at the center of Clifford Hall houses our Adacel 360° MaxSim® Tower/Radar System.
 The simulator consists of a 360° view with four synchronized radar positions and a surround-sound effect system.
 The tower simulator may be used in combination with the four radar positions, or the tower and the radar simulators may be run separately on different scenarios.

 UND Aerospace operates advanced control tower and radar simulators to prepare students for a career in air traffic control.

 An Adacel 225° Tower Radar Simulator System (TRSS) occupies two adjacent rooms.
 One room contains a virtual "tower cab" with a wrap-around visual system that simulates the view from the control tower.
 The second room contains simulated radar terminals, as well as stations for students acting as aircraft pilots operating in the simulated airport environment.

 A UFA Radar Lab provides ATC students with the most modern and professional 32-position radar simulation lab in the country.
 Voice recognition technology allows the simulator to realistically respond to student voice commands.
 The system is capable of emulating the latest FAA and international radar displays and can run 16 different training scenarios simultaneously.